 Paul Reubens, actor best known for playing Pee-wee Herman, dies at age 70

-Paul Reubens, who was best known for playing the character Pee-wee Herman, has died, according to a statement posted on his Facebook page Monday and his agent.
+Paul Reubens, who was best known for playing the nerdy and eccentric character Pee-wee Herman, has died, according to a statement posted on his Facebook page Monday and his agent.
 He was 70.

 "A gifted and prolific talent, he will forever live in the comedy pantheon and in our hearts as a treasured friend and man of remarkable character and generosity of spirit," the Facebook post said.